-is a weekly feature on ProFootballMock.com which parodies all 32 NFL quarterbacks in fictional interactions on Facebook after the NFL season and notable events in the NFL offseason.
+was a weekly feature on ProFootballMock.com which parodied all 32 NFL quarterbacks in fictional interactions on Facebook after the NFL season and notable events in the NFL offseason.

 Started in Week 4 of the 2012 season, the conversations usually dealt with the quarterbacks mocking each other over their accomplishments or lack thereof.
 As the season progressed, each quarterback developed a sort of personality which contributed to the conversation.
 The conversations expanded to include non-quarterbacks, like head coaches, teammates, NFL commissioner Roger Goodell, and other characters, some of whom would contribute to more than one conversation.

-The NFL QBs on Facebook series starts with the Hall of Fame Game, and continues to the Super Bowl, with a Free Agency special and an NFL Draft special, where new quarterbacks are introduced.
-There are also four special convos during the season, an
+The NFL QBs on Facebook series started with the Hall of Fame Game, and continueed to the Super Bowl, with a Free Agency special and an NFL Draft special, where new quarterbacks were introduced.
+There were also four special convos during the season, an

 special, a Halloween special, a special devoted to advertising, and a Christmas Special.